International rule (sailing): Background

 The word 'ton' and hence 'tonnage' originates from the word 'tun' which is a measure of volume equivalent to the size of a barrel which could contain 252 gallons of wine.
-In the UK, merchant sailing vessels were historically measured using Builder's Old Measurement to measure tonnage and taxed according.
-Due to the complications with accurately measuring of the internal volume of a sailing vessel (think of the calculus that would be involved to determine the 3 dimensional area (or volume) of a ship's hull and its continually changing curvature from the bow to the stern) a set of distances at points on the hull was defined to be measured and entered into a formula which then defined the tonnage and hence the taxes to be paid to the government of the day.
-As each ship was measured on the same basis it did not matter that the tonnage measurement was not a 100% accurate measure of volume as all vessels were measured on the same basis which led to an equitable basis of allocating tax.
+In the UK, merchant sailing vessels were historically measured using Builder's Old Measurement to measure tonnage and taxed accordingly.
+Due to the difficulty with accurately measuring the internal volume of a sailing vessel with a hull of varying curvature, a set of distances at points on the hull was defined to be measured and entered into a formula which then defined the tonnage and hence the taxes to be paid to the government of the day.
+It did not matter that the tonnage measurement was not an exact measure of volume because all vessels were measured using the same basis which gave an equitable basis for determining tax.

 This system of measuring or rating merchant sailing ships has a long, well established history, so tonnage, and the calculus involved was naturally also used to measure or rate a sailing yacht.